Oni-kuki/Tape/README.md

 $p1 = {66 81 ??
 77 67}
 ```
 Use the yara rule to identify correctly the Hex part; it's more precise.

-## Some Recomendations
-> [!NOTE]
-> Build the 1.5 version
-> Next to this build the 1.6 version
-> Add the sliver-server binary of 1.6 to the 1.5 server, like external builder and use it for every implant generation

-### Why did I make this ?
-Because the Donut loader in version 1.6 doesn't allow the execute-assembly method to work correctly.
-I tested a lot of things to understand why, and I isolated the fact that the loader cannot retrieve the output.
-This might be linked to the AMSI patch (the bypasses are applied in two ways: one for Donut itself, (for implant) and the other in the loader for execute-assembly).
-However, I haven't delved too deeply into the subject yet.

-Regardless, version 1.6 is quieter for the implant, while version 1.5 works better for execute-assembly.
-In any case, version 1.5 is more stable and production-ready.